tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 mapped to a slice aggregate.
 However, it requires data plane network resources to be able to perform the additional checks in hardware.

+# Path Selection and Instantiation

+## Applicability of Path Selection to Slice Aggregates

+The path selection in the network can be network state dependent, or network state independent as described in Section 5.1 of {{?I-D.ietf-teas-rfc3272bis}}.
+The latter is the choice commonly used by IGPs when selecting a best path to a destination prefix, while the former is used by ingress TE routers, or Path Computation Engines (PCEs) when optimizing the placement of a flow based on the current network resource utilization.

+For example, when steering traffic on a delay optimized path, the IGP can use its link state database's view of the network topology to compute a path optimizing for the delay metric of each link in the network resulting in a cumulative lowest delay path.

+When path selection is network state dependent, the path computation can leverage Traffic Engineering mechanisms (e.g., as defined in {{?RFC2702}}) to compute feasible paths taking into account the incoming traffic demand rate and current state of network.
+This allows avoiding overly utilized links, and reduces the chance of congestion on traversed links.

+To enable TE path placement, the link state is advertised with current reservations, thereby reflecting the available bandwidth on each link.
+Such link reservations may be maintained centrally on a network wide network resource manager, or distributed on devices (as usually done with RSVP).
+TE extensions exist today to allow IGPs (e.g., {{!RFC3630}} and {{!RFC5305}}), and BGP-LS {{!RFC7752}} to advertise such link state reservations.

+When network resource reservations are also slice aggregate aware, the link state can carry per slice aggregate state (e.g., reservable bandwidth).
+This allows path computation to take into account the specific network resources available for a slice aggregate when determining the path for a specific flow.
+In this case, we refer to the process of path placement and path provisioning as slice aggregate aware TE.

+## Applicability of Path Control Technologies to Slice Aggregates

+The slice policy modes described in this document are agnostic to the technology used to setup paths that carry slice aggregate traffic.
+One or more paths connecting the endpoints of the mapped IETF network slices may be selected to steer the corresponding traffic streams over the resources allocated for the slice aggregate.

+For example, once the feasible paths within a slice policy topology are selected, it is possible to use RSVP-TE protocol {{!RFC3209}} to setup or signal the LSPs that would be used to carry the slice aggregate traffic.
+Specific extensions to RSVP-TE protocol to enable signaling of slice aggregate aware RSVP LSPs are outside the scope of this document.

+Alternatively, Segment Routing (SR) {{!RFC8402}} may be used and the feasible paths can be realized by steering over specific segments or segment-lists using an SR policy.
+Further details on how the slice policy modes presented in this document can be realized over an SR network is discussed in
+{{!I-D.bestbar-spring-scalable-ns}}, and {{!I-D.bestbar-lsr-spring-sa}}.

 # Control Plane Extensions

 Routing protocols may need to be extended to carry additional per slice aggregate link